mrkkrp/req/README.md

-guaranteed that the user does not send the request body when using methods like GET or OPTIONS, and the amount of implicit assumptions is minimized by making the user specify his/her intentions in an explicit form (for example, it's not possible to avoid specifying the body or method of a request).
+guaranteed that the user does not send the request body when using methods like GET or OPTIONS, and the amount of implicit assumptions is minimized by making the user specify his/her intentions in an explicit form (for example, it's not possible to avoid specifying the body or method of request).
 Authentication methods that assume HTTPS force the user to use HTTPS at the type level.
 The library also carefully hides underlying types from the lower-level `http-client` package because those types are not safe enough